calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/03-SideChainGovernance.md

 ### 2.4 Adjust verifier node weight

-When adjusting the verifier node weight, the current node must be guranteed to be greater than or equal to 4, we take the node public key is `0x2113d7a30d47a08ca79c8ebbc32a9c73a65a488b3f93da3a1eb42c57b35f9c9f`, ndoe weight is `12` as an example to show how to adjust the verifier node weight:
+When adjusting the verifier node weight, the current node must be guranteed to be greater than or equal to 4, we take the node public key is `0x2113d7a30d47a08ca79c8ebbc32a9c73a65a488b3f93da3a1eb42c57b35f9c9f`, node weight is `12` as an example to show how to adjust the verifier node weight:

 ```shell
 ./bcc call --contract governance --method SetPower --params 0x2113d7a30d47a08ca79c8ebbc32a9c73a65a488b3f93da3a1eb42c57b35f9c9f@12 --gasLimit 1000000 --orgName genesis --name scowner --password SCOwner@2019 --chainid local[SmartCity]